Louisiana Retirement Guide

-Louisiana is a state with plenty of best retirement towns.
-The state is one of hte most active in terms of marketing itself to retirees, and has many resources to help match you up with a top Louisiana retirement community.
+Finding the best places to retire in Louisiana is all about narrowing down a set of many great options.
+The state is one of the most active in terms of marketing itself to retirees, and has many resources to help match you up with a top Louisiana retirement community.
 This page will acquaint you with some basic facts about retirement in Louisiana.
 In the aftermath of Hurrican Katrina the dollar will go far in Louisiana; you will be very well welcomed to the state.
-New Orleans and Baton Rouge are the big cities and have a lot to offer in terms of culture, restaurants, and entertainment
+The 2015 population was almost 4.7 million and the median age was 36.
+New Orleans and Baton Rouge are the big cities and have a lot to offer in terms of culture, restaurants, and entertainment.
+Updated Oct.
+2018.

 The Louisiana climate is characterized as humid sub-tropical.
 It is influenced heavily by the gulf.
 Summers are hot and humid and winters are mild.
 As we know from Katrina, the coast can be impacted by hurricanes.

 In 2015 the Louisiana household income was $45,146, near the bottom of all states.
 The Zillow Home Value Index of a home was $145,300 in late 2018 according to Zillow.com, about 60% of the National Index.
 In late 2016, median list price for New Orleans was $216,000 according to the National Association of Realtors, and in Baton Rouge it was $212,200.

 Tax Burden: At 7.6% Louisiana's tax burden is the 5th lowest in the US according to the Tax Foundation.

 Marginal Income Tax Rates.
 The LA top marginal income tax rate ranges from 2% to 6%, which kicks in on joint incomes over $100,000.

 Retirement Income Exemptions.
 Most public sector including military pensions are exempt from state income tax.
 Part of private sector pensions are exempt ($6,000 each).

 Social security exemption.
 Social security income is not taxable.